Oluwatobiadeoye/Miwok/README.md

 Miwok App
 ============

-This app teaches a kind of Miwok language.
+This app teaches a kind of <a href="https://en.wikipedia.org/wiki/Miwok_languages"> Miwok</a> language.
 It consists of four sections with audio playback functionality to prononce each words in the sections.
 <div id="image-table">
     <table>
         <tr>